-The recipe was published in my book with kind permission of PRONI and Derek’s niece Josephine Batterham.
+The recipe is published with kind permission of PRONI and Derek’s niece Josephine Batterham.

 Gracie was Derek’s trusted cook and housekeeper at his home in Donegal for 35 years.
 She cooked for Derek’s many friends including the greatest British food writer of the 20th century, Elizabeth David.
 Elizabeth was known to rave about Gracie’s cooking on visits to Glebe House; she had a natural gift for turning simple ingredients into amazing meals.
 Elizabeth went so far as to describe Gracie as the best natural cook she had ever met.